 In 2002, we entered into an agreement with Ispat that restructured the ownership of the Empire mine and increased our ownership from 46.7 percent to 79.0 percent in exchange for the assumption of all mine liabilities.
 Under the terms of the agreement, we indemnified Ispat from obligations of Empire in exchange for certain future payments to Empire and to us by Ispat of \$120.0 million, recorded at a present value of \$11.3 million and \$19.3 million at December 31, 2013 and December 31, 2012, respectively.
 At December 31, 2013, the remaining balance of \$11.3 million was recorded in Other current assets and at December 31, 2012, \$10.0 million of the remaining balance was recorded in Other current assets.
-The fair value of the receivable of \$11.9 million and \$21.3 million at December 31, 2013 and December 31, 2013 and December 31, 2013, which represents the estimated credit-adjusted risk-free interest rate for the period the receivable is outstanding.
+The fair value of the receivable of \$11.9 million and \$21.3 million at December 31, 2013 and December 31, 2012, respectively, is based on a discount rate of 1.28 percent and 2.85 percent, respectively, which represents the estimated credit-adjusted risk-free interest rate for the period the receivable is outstanding.